 Favorite quote from the author:

-But here’s the thing— the economy is driven by humans.
-Consumers, politicians, and business people all have a hand in affecting the way the market goes.
-And they are more than just a set of statistics.
-They have their own beliefs, biases, and passions.
-They are influenced by stories all around them.
+To most economists, the economy is just statistics.
+Actually, the economy is driven by humans.
+Consumers, politicians, and business people all have a hand in affecting the market.
+And they are more than just statistics.
+They have their own beliefs, biases, and passions, and they are influenced by stories all around them.

 The popular stories at the time can change economic outcomes, leading to everything from a craze of novice investors getting into Bitcoin to a spread of panic during a stock-market crash.
-So to get a full picture of what drives financial markets, one must also look at the surrounding narratives.
+To get a full picture of what drives financial markets, one must also look at the surrounding narratives.

-In Narrative Economics: How Stories Go Viral and Drive Major Economic Events by Robert Shiller, we explore how popular stories affect our economy.
-Shiller offers an entirely new way to look at economic change with plenty of historical evidence to back it up.
-By looking at financial markets this way, we can not only better understand the economy but also be prepared for what the future might throw at us.
+In Narrative Economics: How Stories Go Viral and Drive Major Economic Events by Nobel Prize winner Robert Shiller, we explore how popular stories affect our economy.
+By looking at financial markets this way, we can not only better understand the economy but also prepare for what the future might throw at us.

 These are the 3 most interesting lessons I got out of this book: